Dance for Self-Care

 And then something kind of miraculous occurs.
 I lose myself in the music and movement at least for a little while.
 I am not thinking about anything except the sound and the flow of it as it pulses through me.
 The dancing connects me to the musicians, the ground beneath my feet and the world outside my windows and pleasant memories of dancing over a lifetime.
 I’m happy.

 Maybe dancing could be a way to get “your happy on” too.
 Don’t be afraid to try it.
 While it might initially feel like you are tripping over yourself, hang in there; you’ll find your groove.
 Don’t fret over trying to achieve star-quality dancing.
 Bottom line, it’s all about having fun with your own dancing style, without taking it too seriously.
 Hope you find a little dance bliss.

-Article and art image by Kristin Littel.
+Article by Kristin Littel.